zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/HTTP-API/HTTP-API.md

 </div>

 <div class="note"><div class="title">Delete Buckets</div>
-<p>At the moment there is no straightforward way to delete an entire Bucket.
+<p>There is no straightforward way to delete an entire Bucket.
+To delete all
-There is, however, an open ticket for the feature.
-To delete all the keys in a bucket, you'll need to delete them all individually.</P>
+the keys in a bucket, you'll need to delete them all individually.</P>
 </div>

 * [[HTTP List Buckets]]